Substrate presentation

-Substrate presentation is a biological process that activates a protein.
-The protein is sequestered away from its substrate and then activated by release and exposure of the protein to its substrate.
+In molecular biology, substrate presentation is a biological process that activates a protein.
+The protein is sequestered away from its substrate and then activated by release and exposure to its substrate.
 A substrate is typically the substance on which an enzyme acts but can also be a protein surface to which a ligand binds.
-The substrate is the material acted upon.
 In the case of an interaction with an enzyme, the protein or organic substrate typically changes chemical form.
 Substrate presentation differs from allosteric regulation in that the enzyme need not change its conformation to begin catalysis.
-Substrate presentation is best described for nanoscopic distances (<100 nm).
+Substrate presentation is best described for domain partitioning at nanoscopic distances (<100 nm).

 Examples

-Amyloid Precursor Protein
+Amyloid precursor protein

-Amyloid precursor protein (APP) is cleaved by beta and gamma secretase to yield a 40-42 amino acid peptide responsible for beta amyloid plaques associated with Alzheimer's disease.
-The enzymes are regulated by substrate presentation.
+Amyloid precursor protein (APP) is cleaved by beta and gamma secretase to yield a 40-42 amino acid peptide responsible for amyloid plaques associated with Alzheimer's disease.
+The secretase enzymes are regulated by substrate presentation.
 The substrate APP is palmitoylated and moves in and out of GM1 lipid rafts in response to astrocyte cholesterol.
 Cholesterol delivered by apolipoprotein E (ApoE) drives APP to associate with GM1 lipid rafts.
 When cholesterol is low, the protein traffics to the disordered region and is cleaved by alpha secretase to produce a non-amylogenic product.
 The enzymes do not appear to respond to cholesterol, only the substrate moves.